matt-hayden/art-cheatsheet/README.md

 - For interaction with files based on the output of another command (like `git`), use `fpp` ([PathPicker](https://github.com/facebook/PathPicker)).

-- For a simple web server for all files in the current directory (and subdirs), available to anyone on your network, use:
+- For a simple web server for all files in the current directory (and subdirs), available to anyone on your network, you have several choices:

-`python -m SimpleHTTPServer 7777` (for port 7777 and Python 2) and `python -m http.server 7777` (for port 7777 and Python 3).
+  - Python 2: `python -m SimpleHTTPServer 7777`
+  - Python 3: `python -m http.server 7777`

-- For running a command as another user, use `sudo`.
-Defaults to running as root; use `-u` to specify another user.
-Use `-i` to login as that user (you will be asked for _your_ password).
+  - busybox: `busybox httpd -p 7777`

 - For switching the shell to another user, use `su username` or `su - username`.
 The latter with "-" gets an environment as if another user just logged in.
 Omitting the username defaults to root.
 You will be asked for the password _of the user you are switching to_.